Tutorial

 Make sure code compiles and tests pass:

-goal with the targets you're interested in.
+Use the test goal with the targets you're interested in.
 If they are

 test targets, Pants runs the tests.
 If they aren't test targets, Pants